holzachr/sanremo-linux/README.md

 The ASIC gracefully picks up busmastering requests from the PCnet, and translates them into Micro Channel DMA requests using the PREEMPT#, ARB/GNT# lines, along with DMA slave arbitration.
 All DMA handling is invisible to the user or driver.
-Reserving a DMA arb level in the Reference Disk configuration is just for allocating the ressource for the ASIC, and avoiding conflicts with other installed cards.
+Reserving a DMA arb level in the Reference Disk configuration is just for allocating the resource for the ASIC, and avoiding conflicts with other installed cards.

 ## Accessing the VPD area